7hacker/data-structures-algorithms-in-python/README.md

 pascal.py : Print out the pascal triangle for value: n

 pow.py : Implement the pow function efficiently

+prime_factorize.py : Generate the list of prime factors for a given n.
+Example prime factors of 12: 2, 2, 3

 printAllPathsTree.py : Given a binary tree, print out all of its root-to-leaf paths one per line